Internationally Recognized Educator, Corporate Leader, Philanthropist and Animal Rights Activist

 THE MEANS & METHODS

 Arthur is a born entrepreneur who has enjoyed success in sales, advertising, database marketing, college administration and business management.
 This success has afforded him the means and methods to pursue his passion for combining money and manpower in our society for the good of humankind and animal-kind.
-Wearing the cap of educator, Arthur is a former Commissioner of the Accrediting Commission of Career Schools and Colleges (ACCSC), board member of both the Florida Association of Postsecondary Schools and Colleges (FAPSC) and the Association of Private Sector Colleges & Universities (APSCU), where he co-chaired APSCU-PAC.
-He was also a trustee of the Career College Foundation, now the Imagine America Foundation.
-Meanwhile, wearing the mantel of animal rights activist, he is the founder and president of American Dog Rescue Foundation and sits on the advisory committees of, or is actively involved with: No More Homeless Pets, Best Friends Animal Sanctuary, Humane Society of the United States, Animal Awareness Society, Tri-County Humane, Broward and Miami Humane Societies, Salt Lake County Animal Services & Utah Humane Society, SPCA and numerous other Texas animal organizations.
-He has underwritten countless rescue missions and sponsored dozens of fundraisers that have raised multimillions to promote both animal and human welfare, as well as co-hosting a Texas cable TV show “For The Love of Dogs” which can be viewed nationally on the Internet (via www.fortheloveofdogstv.com).
+Wearing the cap of educator, Arthur is a former Commissioner of the Accrediting Commission of Career Schools and Colleges (ACCSC), former board member of both the Florida Association of Postsecondary Schools and Colleges (FAPSC) and the Association of Private Sector Colleges & Universities (APSCU) where he co-chaired APSCU-PAC.
+He was also a former trustee of the Career College Foundation, now the Imagine America Foundation.
+Meanwhile, wearing the mantel of animal rights activist, he is the founder and president of American Dog Rescue Foundation and sits on the advisory committees of, or is actively involved with: No More Homeless Pets, Best Friends Animal Sanctuary, Animal Awareness Society, Tri-County Humane, Broward and Miami Humane Societies, Salt Lake County Animal Services & Utah Humane Society, and numerous other animal organizations.
+He has underwritten countless rescue missions and sponsored dozens of fundraisers that have raised millions to promote both animal and human welfare, as well as co-hosting a Texas cable TV show “For The Love of Dogs” which was viewed nationally on the Internet (via www.fortheloveofdogstv.com).
 Last but not least, in breast cancer recovery, Arthur has been the Advisory Board Chair of Image Reborn Foundation for over a decade and helped to found Women Against Cancer.

 Arthur lives each and every day as his last one, believing fully in George Bernard Shaw’s quote, “my life belongs to the whole community and that as long as I live it is my privilege to do for it whatever I can.
 I want to be thoroughly used up when I die.
 For the harder I work, the more I live.
 I rejoice in life for its own sake.
 Life is no brief candle to me.
 There’s a sort of splendid torch which I’ve got hold of for the moment and I want to make it burn as brightly as possible before handing it on to future generations.”
 He further believes that The True Joy of Life is exactly as Shaw described it, “being used by yourself for a purpose you declare is a mighty one.”